 "Our strategic approach has multiple key one-year and four-year goals based on the high-level outcomes we seek.
-You will note that the focus areas of Te Pae Tawhiti on page 23 of our strategic intentions document are looking at ways to develop a consistent way of specifically measuring the protection, development, and use of mātauranga Māori."56
+You will note that the focus areas of Te Pae Tawhiti on page 23 of our strategic intentions document are looking at ways to develop a consistent way of specifically measuring the protection, development, and use of mātauranga Māori."

-An additional six agencies reported that they are currently developing matauranga Māori monitoring systems.
+An additional six agencies reported that they are currently developing mātauranga Māori monitoring systems.

 The absence of a monitoring framework to measure the impact of the Ministry of Business, Employment and Innovation's (MBIE) Vision Mātauranga (VM) was noticeable.
-The Tribunal commented that "Vision Mātauranga was a genuine attempt to accommodate Mātauranga Māori within the Research, Science & Technology system, as the system itself accepted it was needed and added that, it was however a failed attempt as mātauranga continues to sit at the margins and we see no desire to change that."57 Perhaps influenced by the writings of Tā Mason Durie who was a vocal critic of the VM, and who wrote "Māori participation in science even if it leads to the advancement of Māori social or economic wellbeing, no matter how laudable, is not the same as the advancement of Mātauranga."58 researchers across the eleven National Science Challenges pro-actively organised a series of Wai 262 webinars for scientists across the sector and then produced a set of best practice guidelines for science partnerships with kaitiaki.
-59 It is surprising therefore that MBIE has not prioritised clarifying its use, promotion, and role in mātauranga.
+The Tribunal commented that "Vision Mātauranga was a genuine attempt to accommodate Mātauranga Māori within the Research, Science & Technology system, as the system itself accepted it was needed and added that, it was however a failed attempt as mātauranga continues to sit at the margins and we see no desire to change that."
+Perhaps influenced by the writings of Tā Mason Durie who was a vocal critic of the VM, and who wrote "Māori participation in science even if it leads to the advancement of Māori social or economic wellbeing, no matter how laudable, is not the same as the advancement of Mātauranga."

+The Research, Science & Innovation system has been particularly active in the mātauranga space including responding to the issues raised in the Wai 262 claim and report.
+For instance, Rauika Māngai a self-organised consortium of Māori researchers across the eleven National Science Challenges pro-actively organised a series of Wai 262 webinars for scientists across the sector and then produced a set of best practice guidelines for science partnerships with kaitiaki.
+It is surprising therefore that MBIE has not prioritised clarifying its use, promotion, and role in mātauranga.
 It is understood that at the time of writing this paper, MBIE has developed its thinking but has yet to make public any new policies or guidelines.